-I’ll never forget the first time I took a bite of strawberry cake.
-Not strawberry shortcake.
-Strawberry cake.
+I’ll never forget the first time I took a bite of this strawberry cake.
+Not strawberry shortcake… strawberry cake!
 Pink, pretty, tender, moist, and sweetly delicious.

-It was a cake like I’d never eaten before and a taste I’ve never forgotten.
+It was a cake like I’d never eaten before and a taste I haven’t forgotten.

 We made it immediately.
-And I’ve had this recipe in my recipe box ever since.
+And I’ve had this recipe in my OWN recipe box ever since!

 I think this cake is especially pretty for a spring gathering, like an Easter meal or Mother’s Day brunch.
 It’s also perfect for a baby shower.